coyove/s2db/readme.md

 Web console can be accessed at the same address as flag `-l` identified, e.g.: `http://127.0.0.1:6379` and `http://127.0.0.1:6379/debug/pprof/`.

 # Built-in Scripts
-s2db use a Lua dialect called 'nj' as its script engine, to learn more, refer to this [repo](https://github.com/coyove/nj).
+s2db use a Lua dialect called `nj` as its script engine, to learn more, refer to this [repo](https://github.com/coyove/nj).

 # Self-managed Code
 By implementing certain functions in `InspectorSource`, s2db users (like devops) can manipulate database directly and internally: